AlgoMaster Logo

 Intuition

-• If the current abbreviation character is a digit, parse the full number (watching for leading zeros), then advance the word pointer by that amount.
+• If abbr[j] is a digit, parse the full number (rejecting a leading zero), then advance i by that amount.

 Algorithm